 ABSTRACT.
-In this paper, we move forward from the results of [42] by introducing a variational model for the study of multilayer films that allows for the treatment of both coherent and incoherent interfaces between layers.
-The model is designed in the framework of the theory of Stress Driven Rearrangement Instabilities, which are characterized by the competition between elastic and surface energy effects.
-The surface of each film layer is assumed to satisfy the "exterior graph condition" already introduced in [42], for which bulk cracks are allowed to be of non-graph type.
-By applying the direct method of calculus of variations under a constraint on the number of connected components of the cracks not connected to the surface of the film layers the existence of energy minimizers is established in dimension 2.
-As a byproduct of the analysis the state of art on the variational modeling of single-layered films deposited on a fixed substrate is advanced by letting the substrate surface free, by addressing the presence of multiple layers of various materials, and by including the possibility of delamination between the various film layers.
+A novel variational model is proposed to address design control for composite multilayered metamaterials self-assembled via vapor deposition.
+The model is formulated within the framework of continuum mechanics, with the reference configuration corresponding to the equilibrium lattice of the substrate material.
+To account for the potential mismatch with the free-standing equilibrium lattices of each layer's material, following the literature on Stress-Driven Rearrangement Instabilities, a nonzero mismatch strain varying across layers is considered.
+Moreover, building on the results of [47], the model allows for the treatment of the interplay between coherent and incoherent regions, which can coexist at each interlayer interface, as both elastic and surface effects-and their competition-are taken into account.
+The surface of each film layer is assumed to satisfy the "exterior graph condition" introduced in [47], which allows bulk cracks to be of nongraph type.
+By applying the direct method of calculus of variations under a constraint on the number of connected components of the cracks that are not connected to the surface of the film layers, the existence of energy minimizers is established in two dimensions.
+As a byproduct of the analysis, advancements are also made in the state of the art in the variational modeling of single-layered films by allowing the substrate surface to be free and including the possibility of delamination from the substrate.